 Line breakdowns are a fact of life in industrial bakeries, with dough stickiness, mechanical glitches and various other factors playing a role.
 But, while it is hard to rule out all the breakdowns, there is something you can do to prevent your dough from flopping.

 You need to buy more time for trouble-shooting.

-In our bakery labs here at DuPont, we’ve been looking into a way to help you do that in wheat-mix bread with rye or wholemeal.
+In our bakery labs here at Nutrition & Biosciences, we’ve been looking into a way to help you do that in wheat-mix bread with rye or wholemeal.
 We believe we have found it in a synergistic combination of hexose oxidase (HOX) and cellulase.

 While cellulase benefits dough stickiness and crumb softness, HOX is known for its ability to improve dough proofing stability by catalysing the production of hydrogen peroxide.
 The substrates for this reaction are glucose and cellobiose, both abundantly present in rye and wholemeal wheat flour.
 Hydrogen peroxide builds cross-links in the structure-giving arabinoxylan in the flour.
 It is this that produces a firmer, more stable dough.

 Until now, though, oxidases have been considered unsuitable for rye-containing recipes, as their firming effect has a negative impact on crumb softness.
 This is where our tests of HOX and cellulase in combination have produced interesting results.

 Ten more minutes